House of Lords: What is it and what could Labour replace it with?

 If the new chamber's members considered themselves more representative of the UK than MPs, there is a risk they may undermine the Commons by blocking new laws, adds Ms Sargeant.

-What happen in other countries do?
+What happen in other countries?

 - US: The US Senate has 100 elected members who serve six-year terms.
 A third of the membership is elected every two years